 “However, this model is changing.
 Algorithmic work is increasingly becoming outsourced to countries where well-trained employees can produce the same kind of results for a fraction of the price.

 It’s either that, or there is software to replace the need for human workers altogether.
 Algorithmic work is becoming obsolete.”

 Whether the algorithmic work is performed in a First or Third World country it is still done within a defined structure.
-Not with some unstructured, free form heuristic creativity.
+With limited unstructured, free form heuristic creativity.

-Conclusion - Ignore the E-Myth at the Peril of your SMB
+Conclusion - Ignore the E-Myth lessons at the Peril of your SMB

 In summary, Andrew concludes;